 As well as carbon dioxide, deionised water is easily able to combine with other compounds around it, whether they are in the packaging or the air.
 This causes contamination which directly affects its shelf life.
 This can be avoided by taking extra precautions when selecting your storage options:

 - Always ensure the packaging is tightly sealed whenever you are not using deionised water.
 This will prevent any more carbon dioxide from dissolving in the solution.

 - Store deionised water away from sunlight.
 Ideally, deionised water should be stored in a dark room.
 HDPE containers are a great way to protect against sunlight.

 - Deionised water should be stored under cool temperatures instead of being left in a warm environment.
 HDPE containers are also able to maintain cooler temperatures.

-Ultimately, if you store your deionised water in a good-sized, protective container under proper conditions, it will keep much longer than if you were to leave it in a bottle near an open window.
+Ultimately, if you store it in a good-sized, protective container under proper conditions, deionised water will keep much longer than if you were to leave it in a bottle near an open window.

 Sometimes, no matter how hard we try, things can’t last forever.
 This is the case with deionised water, and the reason for it is self-ionisation.

 Also known as autoionisation or auto-dissociation, the self-ionisation of water is a reaction that occurs in all aqueous solutions, including pure water.
 It involves one water molecule donating a proton to another water molecule, forming hydronium (H3O+) and hydroxide (OH–) ions.

 - One water molecule deprotonates and becomes a negatively charged hydroxide ion.
 Deprotonation occurs when a water molecule loses the nucleus of one of its hydrogen atoms.